ossf/scorecard-action/README.md

 2. Copy the token value.

-3. [Create a new repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the following settings:
+3. [Create a new repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the following settings (Beware that [GitHub encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) are accessible by all the workflows and maintainers of a repository.):
-    - Name: `SCORECARD_READ_TOKEN`
+    - Name: `SCORECARD_TOKEN`
     - Value: the value of the token created in step 1 above.

 4. (Optional) If you install Scorecard on a repository owned by an organization that uses [SAML SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/about-authentication-with-saml-single-sign-on), be sure to [enable SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) for your PAT token.